-: The Book of Order offers the following clarity about the roles of congregations and presbyteries:

-- The congregation is the church engaged in the mission of God in its particular context.
+- 4 Our Vision: To be a presbytery of strong, healthy, energetic congregations advancing the ministries of Jesus Christ. - 6 Our Mission: To provide guidance, training, and assistance to our congregations. - 7 Guiding Principles: The Book of Order offers the following clarity about the roles of congregations and presbyteries: - The congregation is the church engaged in the mission of God in its particular context.
 Through the congregation, God's people carry out the ministries of proclamation, sharing the Sacraments, and living in covenant life with God and each other.
 In the life of the congregation, individual believers are equipped for the ministry of witness to the love and grace of God in and for the world.
 The congregation reaches out to people, communities, and the world to share the good news of Jesus Christ, to gather for worship, to offer care and nurture to God's children, to speak for social justice and righteousness, to bear witness to the truth and to the reign of God that is coming into the world.
 (G-1.0101) - Councils of the church exist to help congregations and the church as a whole to be more faithful participants in the mission of Christ.
 (G-3.0101) - The presbytery is responsible for the government of the church throughout its district, and for assisting and supporting the witness of congregations to the sovereign activity of God in the world, so that all congregations become communities of faith, hope, love, and witness.
-(G-3.0301)

-Therefore, the Presbytery of Florida will create and develop structures, programs and relationships thatenable congregations and their members makes it a top priority to provide educational and training opportunities, guidance, and assistance to thrive our congregations and adapt leaders to the changing needs of their community. build strong, healthy, energetic congregations to advance the ministries of Jesus Christ.

-The Presbytery of Florida will carry out the responsibilities as outlined in G-3.0301.
+(G-3.0301) - 22 Therefore, the Presbytery of Florida makes it a top priority to provide educational and training - 23 opportunities, guidance, and assistance to our congregations and leaders to build strong, healthy, energetic - 24 congregations to advance the ministries of Jesus Christ. - 25 The Presbytery of Florida will carry out the responsibilities as outlined in G-3.0301.

-SECTION II - Ministry Coordinating and Planning Commission (CPC) (15Council (MCC))
+26 SECTION II - Ministry Coordinating Council (MCC)

-The Ministry Coordinating Council is composed of the moderator(s) or vice-Moderator(s) of each of the presbytery ministries, the immediate past presbytery moderator, the current presbytery moderator, and the current vice-moderator.
-The Council will meet as needed to focus on the specific issues of calendaring, resource sharing, and communication within the presbytery.
-The Council is responsible for those duties outlined below and other such duties identified by The Book of Order G-3.0106.
+- 27 The Ministry Coordinating Council is composed of the moderator(s) or vice-Moderator(s) of each of the - 28 presbytery ministries, the immediate past presbytery moderator, the current presbytery moderator, and the - 29 current vice-moderator.
+The Council will meet as needed to focus on the specific issues of calendaring, - 30 resource sharing, and communication within the presbytery.
+The Council is responsible for those duties - outlined below and other such duties identified by The Book of Order G-3.0106.